Telephone number when we get back to the phones, 800-282-2882.

 And it's a fair argument.

-Um but that aside, when he quoted the scripture, he quoted it absolutely accurately.
+But that aside, when he quoted the scripture, he quoted it absolutely accurately.

-So it's something it's real, it is something that's happening.
+It is something that's happening.

-Uh and I I I think you you nailed it earlier.
+And I think you nailed it earlier.

 People just don't think this can happen to us.

-Yeah, I I think that's right, and it is happening.
+Yeah, I think that's right.

-Some call it voluntary apartheid, uh, but the idea is that you um you basically have Muslims who move into enclaves in areas which are not Islamic countries.
+But the idea is that you basically have Muslims who move into enclaves in areas which are not Islamic countries.

-It started with the Muslim individual, moved out to the family, the community, the town, etcetera.
+It started with the Muslim individual, moved out to the family, the community, the town, et cetera.

 But the idea is always and everywhere to spread the influence of Islam by spreading Sharia.

-This is actually, I think a pretty sophisticated strategy.
+This is actually, I think, a pretty sophisticated strategy.

 Really?